sonjablumenstock/ROIMatchGUI/README.md

 ### Run automatic ROI matching:

 - After aligning all sessions, click "Auto-Match ROIs".
+- You can adjust the 'Overlap threshold' - ranging 0.0 - 1.0 - to be more (1.0) or less (0.0) strict about the required spatial overlap across sessions
 - This detects overlapping ROIs across aligned sessions and groups them by shared identity.

 ### Review matches: